JulioSquire/preposal/preposal.md

 ## What idea(s) do you have for your final project?

-Remaking a Pokémon-inspired game I found on YouTube.
+Remaking a Pokémon-inspired game found on YouTube.

 A Discord bot